RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Essential-Tools.md

  iw          | iw                    | &#8901; | awk         | awk \| gawk
  airmon-ng   | aircrack-ng           | &#8901; | airodump-ng | aircrack-ng
  aircrack-ng | aircrack-ng           | &#8901; | xterm       | xterm

+You'll need to pass all the validations at the beginning to be able to use `airgeddon`.
+This tools are the main core and `airgeddon` can't work without any of them.